dag-andersen/argocd-diff-preview/README.md

 > [!TIP]
 >
-> If your workflow pipeline has access to the live cluster where the real ArgoCD instance runs, then you can simply run :arrow_down: and store the secrets in a folder mounted at `/secrets`.
+> If your pipeline has access to the live cluster where the real Argo CD instance runs, then you can simply run `kubectl get secrets ...` to extract the necessary secrets before running the tool and then store them in a folder mounted at `/secrets`.
+This way, the ephemeral cluster always has access to the same repositories as the real Argo CD instance.
 >
 > ```yaml
 > steps: